NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 The steps involved in Machine Learning include the following:

 - Getting data
-- Preprocessing the data (Clean, Prepare, Manipulate Data & Exploratory Data Analysis (may include visualization)
+- Pre-processing the data (Clean, Prepare, Manipulate Data & Exploratory Data Analysis (may include visualization)
 - Training the Model
 - Testing the Model
 - Post-Processing the data (Visualizing, Evaluating, Improving the Model & Presenting)